Hervian/log-weaver/README.md

 }
 ```

-The project, that defines the log-annotations, also define an AbstractProcessor ( - an annotation processor),
-which is automatically triggered, when you compile your project.
-It will weave log-statements in to the annotated method.
-The source code will remain as is, but the byte code will look *as if* the source code had been written like this:
+The source code will remain as is, but the byte code will look **as if** the source code had been written like this:

 ```java
 @LogEnteringAndExiting(value={"arg1", "this"})